 Lightweight and Flexible

-Even though there are multiple layers, and you can choose the thickness of the membrane installed on your roof, overall single-ply membrane roofing is lightweight compared to other commercial flat roof systems.
-This relieves stress that is put on your building’s structure.
+Even though there are multiple layers, and you can choose the thickness of the membrane installed on your roof.
+Overall single-ply membrane roofing is lightweight compared to other commercial flat roof systems.
+This relieves stress that’s put on your building’s structure.
 (Excluding ballasted systems)

 The flexibility of the single-ply membranes allows the contractor to accommodate unique roof designs.
 This flexibility also allows the roofing systems to stay intact with expanding and contracting buildings.